Toddler Bathrobe Pattern

 Finally, the belt.

 I chose to crochet the belt in waistcoat stitch, both for durability and for visual appeal.
 Also called the knit stitch, this stitch looks similar to knitting but turns out thicker than actual knitted stitches.
-Anyway, if you would like a nice tutorial for this stitch, you can check out my post on it here:
+Anyway, if you would like a nice tutorial for this stitch, you can check out my post on it here.

 When finished, the belt can be woven through the slits that were made earlier.

 Then, you can finish up by weaving in any remaining ends.
 If you’d like, you can also just add a couple of stitches in the back of the bathrobe to “tack” the belt to the bathrobe.
-That way, the belt won’t get pulled out and seperated.
+That way, the belt won’t get pulled out and separated.

 And now, you’re little-bitty bathrobe is all done!
 Here are a few shots of my little one wearing his:

-Final Encouragement (and Pattern)
+Final Encouragement

 It’s really a special thing to make cute and practical projects for the sweet babies and younger people in our lives.
 With this little bathrobe, you’ll have something to wrap up your baby/toddler in that isn’t quite as bulky as a towel.
 It’s also nice that they can move around in it and play in it.
-It can be worn on it’s own before pajamas(maybe even substituting for a towel with that nice absorbent cotton).
+It can be worn on it’s own before pajamas (maybe even substituting for a towel with that nice absorbent cotton).
 Or, your little one can wear this over pajamas before bed to be nice and cozy.

 You may want to also pin this for later so that the project is easy to find.

 And please, reach out to me with any feedback you might have for this pattern!
 If enough people request a different size, I’ll get around to creating more options sooner rather than later.
-It would also be really cool to see completed projects, so if anyone wants to show me their completed toddler bathrobes, feel free to share!

 Amelia